The stereo has four speakers, a turntable, radio and CD player--sorry, no tape deck...

 It's kind of on a case by case basis, but I've had taken guests out for drinks, on short tours around the neighborhood, or just had a few beers on the balcony when they arrived.
 Part of the reason I host is because I like people, getting to know them, and sharing what's so great about the city.
 That's also why my Guidebook on this site is so extensive--even if we don't meet, you'll get a taste of what I love about Berlin so much!

-Kreuzberg is of course know as the cool kids neighborhood, but what I like about it most (and particularly my hood, Reichenbergerkiez--"kiez" is you sort of general, local hood) is the canal and huge leafy trees that line the streets, all filled with an eclectic mix of weird and wonderful people.
+Kreuzberg is of course known as the cool kids neighborhood, but what I like about it most (and particularly my hood, Reichenbergerkiez--"kiez" is your sort of general, local hood) is the canal and huge leafy trees that line the streets, all filled with an eclectic mix of weird and wonderful people.

 I love to sit on the canal edge and read or watch the boats go by, or walk to any of the little bookstores, restaurants or bars to meet friends or just have some time to myself.